swot-da/swot-da.github.io/README.md

-# swot-da.github.io
+# SWOT Data Assimilation

-SWOT data assimilation
+Repository for blogs, data and code about the SWOT data assimilation inter-comparison experiments.